 You more than likely will find yourself in this park at some stage during your time in Dublin.
 Being at one end of Grafton street it’s is a beautiful spot to relax and unwind after a long day sightseeing and shopping.
 What you might not know is the history of the park.

 The park was incorporated into Dublin City around 1664, before that it was swamp land the lay outside the city limits.
 It was used exclusively by the wealthy in the city and was surrounded by high walls to ensure the public could not get in.

 The park was only opened to the public in 1877.
-Much of the parks layout and design is due to the funding by members of the Guinness family, something which is common with many public spaces, buildings and parks throughout Dublin.
+Much of the layout and design of the park is due to the funding by members of the Guinness family, something which is common with many public spaces, buildings, and parks throughout Dublin.

 St. Stephen Green was later used by Volunteers during the 1916 Rising.
 During the rising, the only person permitted into the park was the gardener who was permitted to feed the ducks, a strange occurrence, one of many during the rebellion.

 The park in its current form is now adorned with many artworks depicting Ireland’s history and culture.
 These include a bust of James Joyce, a famous Irish author, A bust of Robert Emmet a rebellion leader and a bronze statue of Theobold Wolfe Tone, the leader of the 1798 rebellion, you can see a pattern emerging here.

-Among all this are small gardens, lakes and play areas for kids.
+Among all these are small gardens, lakes and play areas for kids.
 A great mix of relaxation and history in one place.